27 February 2017

 Richard Seargent reported early evidence of courtship and nest building today - a pair of Reed Buntings holding territory and 2 pairs of Long-tailed Tits carrying nesting material.

-Birders arriving on site early this morning had a suprise when they discovered an empty tent on the summit of Horton's Mound!
+Birders arriving on site early this morning had a suprise when they discovered an empty tent on the summit of the Mound!

 (c) Dave Baker - Abandoned Tent